On The Fragility of Benchmark Contamination Detection in Reasoning Models: More Experiment Results

 We provide the log probability distribution for members vs. non-members in diverse scenarios.
-Fig.~\ref{fig:log_prob_all_gpqa},~\ref{fig:log_prob_all_olympiadbench}, and~\ref{fig:log_prob_all_minerva_math} demonstrate that further SFT and RAFT are unable to contract the distribution for members and non-members, while GRPO and RAFT++ could conceal the contamination evidence due to the PPO-style importance sampling/clipping term in the training objective.
+Fig.~\ref{fig:log_prob_all_gpqa},~\ref{fig:log_prob_all_olympiadbench}, and~\ref{fig:log_prob_all_minerva_math} demonstrate that further SFT and RAFT are unable to contract the distribution for members and non-members, while GRPO and RAFT++ could conceal the contamination evidence due to the PPO-style importance sampling/clipping term in the training objective. \rebuttal{The base model here is Qwen2.5-7B-Instruct.}